dtan1/dtan1/README.md

 -->

 ### States :
-- 🔭 I’m currently working on ...Github profile and code samples
+- 🔭 I’m currently working on Github profile and code samples
-- 🌱 I’m currently learning ...setting up profiles in Github - portfolio and profiles.
+- 🌱 I’m setting up profiles in Github - portfolio and profiles.
 - 👯 I’m looking to collaborate on ... blockchain projects
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...anything